davidgundry/MathsForCS/_course/numerical-systems/positional-notation.md

 ---

-## Working with bases in Python
+## Working with different number systems in Python

-In Python, we can write numbers in different bases using a prefix:
+In Python, we can write numbers in different binary, octal, and hexadecimal using a prefix:

 1. `0b` is binary, e.g. 0b11
 2. `0o` is octal, e.g. 0o77